 Practical tools for capturing insights

-- Mindful check-ins: Take one minute, breathe deeply three times, and ask, “What am I really feeling right now?”
+- Mindful check-ins: Pause for one minute, breathe deeply three times, and ask, “What am I really feeling right now?”

 - Simple journaling prompts: